 - Get to the root cause of the problem: Recognize the main driving force behind your attraction to unattainable people.
 For example, you may realize that you prefer infatuation to an actual relationship or that your childhood wounds prevent you from giving a chance to a more available person.

-- Reassess your notions about romance: Once you’ve identified the causes, you can work on changing your perception of romance.
-For example, you could evaluate the list of things you look for in a partner and decide to give a chance to different people.
+- Reassess your notions about romance: Once you’ve identified why you’re choosing partners the way that you do, you can work on changing your perception of romance.
+For example, you could evaluate the list of things you look for in a partner and decide to give different kinds of people a chance.

-- Try things you wouldn’t have tried before: Expose yourself to new experiences and people to get over your latest unattainable crush.
-This may help you find novel approaches to your love life, too.
+- Try things you wouldn’t have tried before: Expose yourself to new experiences and people.
+Learn how to get out of the comfort zone of the familiar in other areas of your life to create more flexible thinking.

-- Be wary of your intuition: If you feel drawn to someone, ask yourself if it’s because you actually like them or if it’s just because they’re unattainable.
-Think about whether they could be a dependable partner instead of going after your gut feeling.
+- Discern intuition from pattern: If you feel drawn to someone, ask yourself if it’s because they are truly a good fit for you, or if you’re repeating a familiar cycle.
+This self awareness can be an important step toward change.
+Think about whether they could be a dependable partner instead of going after what you impulsively want in the moment.